mrdaemon/exosphere/docs/source/faq.rst

 The ``ping`` checks in exosphere aren't ICMP ping, but SSH pings.
-They will only return an Online status if the remote system can be connected to successfully, over SSH, and a simple echo command can be executed.
+They will only return an Online status if the remote system can be connected to successfully, over SSH, and a simple POSIX test command can be executed. (``/bin/true`` or shell built-in equivalent)

 As such, scenarios that can cause an Offline status include: